 Some suggestions...

-Please note that if awarded, you have a responsibility to advise benefits agencies of any support you may receive and that this may affect your entitlement to benefits.
+Please also note that if awarded a bursary, it is your responsibility to inform any relevant benefits agencies.
+Financial support awarded through the bursary may affect your entitlement to certain benefits.

 • Am I eligible for bursary support

-If your parent or guardian receives one of the benefits listed below, and the household income is less than £36,000 per year, you may be eligible to apply for bursary support:
+If your parent or guardian can provide one of the documents listed below, and your household income is under £36,350 per year, you may be eligible to apply for bursary support:

 • Universal Credit